p0sty/holiday-festive/README.md

 NEW in 2021:
-added start-christmascountdown.sh - 30 days from christmas the animation will get faster closer to christmas, then wind down to new years can run directly on the holiday or on another bash supported device - if no host is specified it assumes localhost usage ./start-christmascountdown.sh holidayIPaddress
+added start-christmascountdown.sh - 30 days from christmas the animation will get faster closer to christmas, then wind down to new years can run directly on the holiday or on another bash supported device - if no host is specified it assumes it's running locally usage ./start-christmascountdown.sh holidayIPaddress

 NEW in 2017: